mutagen-io/mutagen/README.md

 Instead of providing a heavily biased feature comparison table, I'll just point out what I consider to be the unique and compelling features of Mutagen.
 Astute readers with knowledge of the file synchronization landscape can draw their own conclusions.
-I'd recommend users read this list so they know what they're getting.
+I'd recommend that users read this list so they know what they're getting.

 - Mutagen is truly cross-platform, treating Linux, macOS, Windows, and other